Rapid transit: Motive power

 Although trains on very early rapid transit systems like the Metropolitan Railway were powered using steam engines, either via cable haulage or steam locomotives, nowadays virtually all metro trains use electric power and are built to run as multiple units.
 Power for the trains, referred to as traction power, is usually supplied via one of two forms: an overhead line, suspended from poles or towers along the track or from structure or tunnel ceilings, or a third rail mounted at track level and contacted by a sliding "pickup shoe".
 The practice of sending power through rails on the ground is mainly due to the limited overhead clearance of tunnels, which physically prevents the use of overhead wires.

 The use of overhead wires allows higher power supply voltages to be used.
-Although overhead wires are more likely to be used on metro systems without many tunnels, an example of which is the Shanghai Metro, overhead wires are employed on some systems that are predominantly underground, as in Barcelona, Fukuoka, Hong Kong, Madrid, and Shijiazhuang.
-Both overhead wire and third-rail systems usually use the running rails as the return conductor, but some systems use a separate fourth rail for this purpose.
+Overhead wires are more likely to be used on metro systems without many tunnels, for example, the Shanghai Metro.
+Overhead wires are employed on some systems that are predominantly underground, as in Barcelona, Fukuoka, Hong Kong, Madrid, and Shijiazhuang.
+Both overhead wire and third-rail systems usually use the running rails as the return conductor.
+Some systems use a separate fourth rail for this purpose.
 There are transit lines that make use of both rail and overhead power, with vehicles able to switch between the two such as Blue Line in Boston.

+Most rapid transit systems use direct current but some systems in India, mainly Delhi Metro, use 25 kV 50 Hz supplied by overhead wires.